ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

 The "Digest Time Machine" is a dedicated feature that automatically archives all daily digests (text and podcast audio) in the `wp_asap_digests` table and presents them in a unified, interactive interface.
 The feature combines the strengths of Digest Rewind, Time Capsule Digest, One-Tap Digest Save, and Mood History, adding new capabilities to create a seamless time machine experience.
 Users can:
 - Browse all past digests in a timeline view, with filters for mood, sentiment, and life moments.
 - Listen to archived podcast episodes or narrated summaries.
-- View contextual insights (e.g., “You were stressed this day, likely due to negative market news”).
+- View contextual insights (e.g., "You were stressed this day, likely due to negative market news").
 - Add or edit life moments for any past digest.
-- Schedule a digest to "revisit" on a future date, receiving a push notification with an audio reflection by Alex and Jamie (e.g., “It’s been a year since this digest—here’s what’s changed!”).
+- Schedule a digest to "revisit" on a future date, receiving a push notification with an audio reflection by Alex and Jamie (e.g., "It's been a year since this digest—here's what's changed!").

-This feature makes ASAP Digest a true time machine, preserving users’ daily insights and emotional context, and encouraging long-term engagement by allowing them to reflect on their past and plan future revisits.
+This feature makes ASAP Digest a true time machine, preserving users' daily insights and emotional context, and encouraging long-term engagement by allowing them to reflect on their past and plan future revisits.

 #### Implementation